CORS

 Example of a raw Javascript Client:

-Full example code can be found at: iris-contrib/middleware/cors/_example.
+Full example code can be found at: iris-contrib/middleware/cors/_examplearrow-up-right.

 The CORS Configuration